grapeot/blog/content/ai-paddler-en.md

 Tags: English, AI, Career
 Slug: ai-paddler-en
 Translation: ai-paddler.html
+Summary: Uses the ship metaphor to argue that as AI becomes the engine, tech professionals must evolve from paddlers to Navigators (defining direction) or Chief Engineers (optimizing execution).
+The key is choosing your role, not competing with machines.
 ---

 For most of our careers, we in the tech world have been trained to be elite paddlers.
 We competed on a few key metrics: